lichtara-io/license/ZENODO-README.md

 ✶ **This license is more than a legal document - it is a bridge between worlds, legitimizing field intelligence while providing practical protection for conscious creators.**

-*Campo de origem: Sistema Lichtara · Missão Aurora*
+*Campo de origem: Sistema Lichtara*